bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/05_EAR.rst

 The most interesting visualization analysis can be performed if we merge the generated trace with the EAR trace.
-Consequently, it is possible to visualize the tasks/runtime/communications concurrently with the EAR monitoring metrics, and see their behaviour over time.
+Consequently, it is possible to visualize the tasks/runtime/communications concurrently with the EAR monitoring metrics, and see their behavior over time.

 To this end, we provide a tool that does all work in a single command:
 ``compss_gentrace_full`` as an extension of ``compss_gentrace``.